 We are a biopharmaceutical company focused on innovative small molecule drugs that address unmet medical needs in neurological and related central nervous system disorders.
-We have four product candidates in clinical development led by pimavanserin, which is in Phase III development as a potential first-inclass treatment for Parkinson's disease psychosis.
+We have a pipeline of product candidates led by pimavanserin, which is in Phase III development as a potential first-in-class treatment for Parkinson's disease psychosis.
+We are currently conducting several clinical trials in our Phase III program with pimavanserin for Parkinson's disease psychosis, including a pivotal Phase III study, referred to as the -020 Study, designed to evaluate the efficacy, tolerability and safety of pimavanserin as a treatment for patients with Parkinson's disease psychosis.
+We expect to report top-line results from the -020 Study in November 2012.
 We hold worldwide commercialization rights to pimavanserin.
-Our other clinical-stage product candidates include collaborative programs for chronic pain and glaucoma with Allergan, Inc. and a collaboration program for schizophrenia with Meiji Seika Pharma Co., Ltd. All of the product candidates in our pipeline emanate from discoveries made using our proprietary drug discovery platform.
+Our pipeline also includes clinical-stage programs for chronic pain and glaucoma in collaboration with Allergan, Inc. and two preclinical programs directed at Parkinson's disease and other neurological disorders.
+All of our product candidates emanate from discoveries made using our proprietary drug discovery platform.

 We have incurred substantial operating losses since our inception due in large part to expenditures for our research and development activities.
-As of March 31, 2012, we had an accumulated deficit of \$353.1 million.
+As of September 30, 2012, we had an accumulated deficit of \$360.9 million.
 We expect to continue to incur operating losses for at least the next several years as we pursue the clinical development of our product candidates.